ronaldo-avalos/ZoomImageView/README.md

 ## **Customizable Parameters**

-You can customize the behavior of `ZoomableImageView` using the following modifiers:
+You can customize the behavior of `ZoomImageView` using the following modifiers:

 - `maximumZoomScale(_: CGFloat)`: Sets the maximum zoom scale allowed.
 - `minimumZoomScale(_: CGFloat)`: Sets the minimum zoom scale allowed.